 Matcha Powder Price in India: What You Should Expect to Pay in 2026

-Search "matcha powder India" and you will find prices ranging from Rs 150 for a 100g pouch to Rs 4,000 for a 30g ceremonial tin.
-That is a 26x price difference for what appears to be the same product.
+Check the matcha powder price in India and you will see a huge spread.
+Some cost Rs 150 for a 100g pouch.
+Others cost Rs 4,000 for a 30g ceremonial tin.
+That is a 26x gap.
+They look like the same product.
 What is going on?

 Price Tiers Explained